ipfs-shipyard/ignite-metrics/reports/README.md

 The charts in the "Charts" sheet are loaded in our Notion page at https://www.notion.so/pl-strflt/Ignite-IPFS-GUI-Tools-3bc1c1bf54d74f928bf11ef59c876b74#b6970aa92e914114848fbddd84eab2ba

+## With google sheets authentication

+Just run `npm run update-dashboards`.
+This will download all data from countly and then automatically update the google sheets.

+## Without google sheets authenticaiton

-## How to get the data from countly
+### How to get the data from countly

 Inside the `./reports` folder, run